ayoub0x1/libft/README.md

 | Return value   	| None |
 | External functs | write |
 | Description    	| Outputs the integer ’n’ to the given file descriptor.	|

+ Warning ⚠️ : If you are a 42 Network Student, do not copy/paste this project, it will be a cheat and you will directly get a -42/100.